saicharan21-dev/fastapi-celery/README.md

 ## Setup Instructions:

 ### 1. Install Dependencies:
+### 2. To run Fast API App: uvicorn 1:app --reload

+## Note: Here I used a dummy API key for security purposes.

 Make sure you have Python 3.7 or higher installed.
 Then, install the dependencies using pip:

 ```bash